imjma/yshen-zmk-corne/README.md

 Tapping term: 200ms, 150-200ms delay for me is okay, but YMMV.

 > I use only one hold-tap for corne, which is Esc/Ctrl.
+Combos for Esc is
+> also an option, inside vim you can use `C-[` as Esc.
 > For the sweep (34 keys), many more are used (homerow mods + layer-tap).
 > The idea of Hold-Tap behavior and Homerow mods is awesome, but in
 > practice, it requires finicky timing.
 Check